 In this same spirit of engagement and collaboration, Dr. Spence has taken on leadership roles in the community, joining the boards of the Hampton Roads Chamber of Commerce (Virginia Beach division), United Way of South Hampton Roads, Opportunity, Inc., the Access College Foundation, WHRO Public Media, the Board of the American Heart Association of Hampton Roads and the Virginia Beach Education Foundation.

-He returned to Virginia from having served most recently as superintendent of Moore County Public Schools in North Carolina.
-During his tenure there he launched a divisionwide digital learning initiative designed to put a digital device, such as a laptop or tablet, in the hands of every student and teacher.
-He and his staff worked strategically to improve the school district’s End of Grade Proficiency Scores.
+Dr. Spence came to VBCPS after serving as superintendent of Moore County Public Schools in North Carolina.
+During his tenure there, he launched a divisionwide digital learning initiative designed to put a digital device, such as a laptop or tablet, in the hands of every student and teacher.
+He and his staff also worked strategically to improve the school district's End of Grade Proficiency Scores.
 They were successful on that front, moving up Moore County Public Schools 20 places in state rankings.

 Before his service in Moore County, Spence was Chief High School Officer of the Houston Independent School District (HISD), the nation's seventh largest school district.
 He also served as Chief Academic Officer and Director of Curriculum and Instruction in Chesterfield County, Virginia, as well as principal of Deep Run High School in Henrico County, Virginia.
 Spence began his career in 1994 as a French and photojournalism teacher in Stafford County Public Schools.